 Interested in learning more about an emergency management degree?

-Earn your online bachelor’s degree from a SACSCOC accredited university that has been an online education leader for more than 15 years.
+Earn your online bachelor’s degree from a regionally accredited university that has been an online education leader for more than 15 years.
 EKU’s online homeland security program prepares graduates to protect critical infrastructure, respond to natural and man-made disasters, implement the latest security technology, and provide for our nation’s intelligence and counterterrorism needs.

 To learn more about our online homeland security degrees and certificates complete the learn more form or check out our Homeland Security Program.